January-February roundup: news and trends in IT development and digital marketing

-This year, we’re introducing a new monthly round-up series where we gather relevant information and resources on latest trends in IT development, design, e-commerce, and marketing in one place.
+This year, we’re introducing a new monthly round-up series where we gather relevant information and resources on latest trends in software development, design, ecommerce, and marketing in one place.

 2020 has no doubt been a rough year for many businesses—plans had to be tweaked, strategies had to be recalibrated, and compromises had to be made, all while dealing with a worldwide pandemic.
 As most transactions started moving into the digital space, we’ve learned that an online presence is now more essential than ever for businesses to continue reaching customers and prospects.